Skip to main content

 />

-Each component that received motion-reduce: support got a corresponding test verifying the class is present:
+Every component that picked up motion-reduce: support got a matching test that checks the class is actually present:

 it('applies motion-reduce:animate-none', () => {